How can we help you today?

 Create a priority list

 After finding potential typos, rank them by importance.
-Your priority domains should look almost identical to your main domain – these pose the highest risk.
+Your priority domains should resemble your main domain closely – these pose the highest risk.
 Also, focus on common keyboard mistakes that happen while typing.
 Budget-wise, start with domains that could damage your brand reputation or confuse customers looking for your business.

 Set up 301 redirects